linux-chenxing/linux-chenxing.org/ip/spi-nor.md

 # SPI Memory controllers

+All known chips contain a set of SPI controllers that are responsible for driving an SPI NOR or NAND chip connected to the PM SPI pin.

+There seems to be one controller called "ISP", another called "FSP" and finally "QSPI".

+There seems to be three ways to *read* flash content:

+- By manually sending commands via the ISP like a standard SPI controller.
+- By accessing 0x14000000.
+This triggers a read and the data is visable to the CPU.
+This seems to be called "XIU" read.
+  Which block actually implements this isn't known yet.
+- By programming the BDMA controller to do a read from flash directly into system memory.
+  Which block actually implements this isn't known yet.

+There seems to be two ways to *write* flash content:

+- By manually sending commands via the ISP like a standard SPI controller.
+- By creating command streams that can DMA data from system memory with the FSP.

-To make things really fun we have 3 blocks each with their own clocking:
+To make things really fun all of these blocks seem to have their own clock setup:

 - ISP - Clock is divided from the CPU source 432MHz clock, doesn't seem to care about the mux at 0x1f2070c8
 - FSP -
-- QSPI - Messing with the clkgen mux at 0x1f2070c8 can break the CPU interface at 0x14000000.
+- QSPI -

+Messing with the clkgen mux at 0x1f2070c8 can break the CPU interface at 0x14000000.
 BDMA seems to work just fine.

+Maybe the hardware looks something like this?

 ```
  ------